How to Adopt a Rescue Dog: The Complete 2026 Guide

 Essential Commands for Rescue Dogs

-While all basic obedience commands are valuable, certain commands are particularly important for rescue dogs who may be dealing with fear, anxiety, or overexcitement.
+While all basic obedience commands are valuable, certain commands are particularly important for rescue dogs who may be dealing with fear, anxiety, or over-excitement.

 Priority training commands: